What do millennial parents want? No more gendered, cutesy-slogan clothing

 If you’re a woke parent who doesn’t believe in dressing your daughter in sequined princess dresses, or your son in fireman or superhero t-shirts, shopping can be hard.

 This was something that the founders of Primary, a three-year-old startup, noticed when they were trying to shop for their children.
-Gayln Bernard and Christina Carbonell tried to create a brand that didn’t exist on the market: They sell high-quality unisex basics that come in solid colors.
+Galyn Bernard and Christina Carbonell tried to create a brand that didn’t exist on the market: They sell high-quality unisex basics that come in solid colors.
 (Until recently, there wasn’t a pattern in sight, but the brand now does stripes.)
 In a market that tends to create highly gendered clothing for kids, this simpler approach seems radical.

 This has proven to be a successful formula for the brand, particularly among millennial parents.
 Primary says it grew two and a half times in 2017, and now boasts a customer base of 300,000.
 It recently landed $20 million in Series B funding to continue its expansion.